philsturgeon/phil.tech/_posts/2009-01-29-How-to-Support-multiple-production-environments-in-CodeIgniter.markdown

 - `http://qa.example.com/` = qa
 - `http://example.com/` = live

 Now you can base your config on `if (ENV == 'live')`.
-This is helpful for setting the `$active_group` in `database.php`, runing caching for live only, displaying profiler and debug data for local/dev only and plenty more.
+This is helpful for setting the `$active_group` in `database.php`, running caching for live only, displaying profiler and debug data for local/dev only and plenty more.